Skip to Content

 The Maker has tons of tools for cutting, writing, scoring, debossing, engraving, and more.
 In addition to the fine-point blade, the Maker has a fantastic knife blade.
 The knife blade really takes the Explore Air 2’s deep point blade to another level, cutting up to 2.4mm (3/32”) thick materials.

 You use the knife blade to cut basswood and balsa wood, among other things.
-I have a full tutorial on how to use the knife blade to cut wood on the Maker, as well as a post about cutting chipboard with it and making a leather hair bow with it!
-(I also have a post about different wood and chipboard Cricut projects you can make.)
+I have a full tutorial on how to use the knife blade to cut wood on the Maker, as well as a post about cutting chipboard with it and making a leather hair bow with it.

-In addition to the rotary blade making cuts super precise, the Maker can mark patterns on fabric too!
-I suck at cutting straight lines and even cuts, so this is a huge benefit for me.
-You can also get tools for scoring, perforating, debossing, engraving, and creating wavy lines.
+In addition to the rotary blade making cuts super precise, the Maker can mark patterns on fabric.
+I suck at cutting straight lines and even cuts.
+And you can get tools for scoring, perforating, debossing, engraving, and creating wavy lines.
+I tested the debossing and engraving blades, and they were cool.

 closeup of Cricut Maker machine tool area